-Why Narcissists Don’t Truly Criticize You: They Erase Your Identity
+Narcissists Don’t Criticize You — They Erase You

 As a registered social worker and therapist in Toronto, Ontario, with over 14 years of collective experience and five years specifically as a psychotherapist, I often draw on leading thinkers to help clients understand the subtle yet devastating dynamics of narcissistic abuse.
 In this post (which accompanies my recent YouTube video), I explore a profound concept from psychology professor Sam Vaknin that has transformed how I—and many of my clients—understand interactions with narcissistic individuals, especially parents.